Boston, Lincolnshire

-Boston's most notable landmark is St Botolph's Church ("The Stump"), the largest parish church in England, which is visible from miles away across the flat lands of Lincolnshire.
+Boston's most notable landmark is St Botolph's Church, colloquially referred to as 'The Stump', the largest parish church in England, which is visible from miles away across the flat lands of Lincolnshire.
 Residents of Boston are known as Bostonians.
-Emigrants from Boston named several other settlements around the world after the town, most notably Boston, Massachusetts, in the United States.
+Emigrants from Boston named several other settlements around the world after the town—most notably Boston, Massachusetts, then an English colony and now part of the United States.

-Name
+Toponymy

-The name "Boston" is said to be a contraction of "Saint Botolph's town", "stone", or "tun" (Old English, Old Norse and modern Norwegian for a hamlet or farm, hence the Latin villa Sancti Botulfi "St. Botulf's village").
+The name Boston is said to be a contraction of "Saint Botolph's town", "stone" or "tun" (Old English, Old Norse and modern Norwegian for a hamlet or farm; hence the Latin villa Sancti Botulfi "St. Botulf's village").

-The name "Botulfeston" appears in 1460, with an alias "Boston".
+The name Botulfeston appears in 1460, with an alias "Boston".

 History

 Early history

-The town was once held to have been a Roman settlement, but no evidence shows this to be the case.
-Similarly, it is often linked to the monastery established by the Saxon monk Botolph at "Icanhoe" on the Witham in AD 654 and destroyed by the Vikings in 870, but this is now doubted by modern historians.
+The town was once said to have been a Roman settlement, but no evidence shows this to be the case.
+Similarly, it is often linked to the monastery established by the Saxon monk Botolph at "Icanhoe" on the Witham in AD 654 and destroyed by the Vikings in 870, but this is doubted by modern historians.
 The early medieval geography of The Fens was much more fluid than it is today, and at that time, the Witham did not flow near the site of Boston.
 Botolph's establishment is most likely to have been in Suffolk.
 However, he was a popular missionary and saint to whom many churches between Yorkshire and Sussex are dedicated.